 Zoom or Magnification and Field of View (FOV)

-Zoom means a variable magnification facility, as often seen on binoculars, cameras, spotting scopes or this type of optical tools.
-Magnification system is widely used in optical devices.
+Zoom means a variable magnification facility, as often seen on binoculars, cameras, spotting scopes, or this type of optical tool.
+The magnification system is widely used in optical devices.
 Monocular has a range of magnification system.
 By controlling the zoom knob, you can easily get your magnification level.

 Field of view (FOV) is important for being able to see a wide panorama and not appearing to be looking down a tunnel.
 It is related to magnification for a given situation.
 FOV increases with decreasing magnification and vice versa.
 This relationship depends on the manufacture and optical design also.